Rwandan genocide: Radio station RTLM

 The Power groups believed that the national radio station, Radio Rwanda, had become too liberal and supportive of the opposition; they founded a new radio station, Radio Télévision Libre des Mille Collines (RTLM).
 The RTLM was designed to appeal to the young adults in Rwanda and had extensive reach.
 Unlike newspapers that could only be found in cities, the radio broadcasts were accessible to Rwanda's largely rural population of farmers.
 The format of the broadcasts mirrored Western-style radio talk shows that played popular music, hosted interviews, and encouraged audience participation.
 The broadcasters told crude jokes and used offensive language that contrasted strongly with Radio Rwanda's more formal news reports.
 Just 1.52% of RTLM's airtime was dedicated to news, while 66.29% of airtime featured the journalists discussing their thoughts on different subjects.
 As the start of the genocide approached, the RTLM broadcasts focused on anti-Tutsi propaganda.
 They characterized the Tutsi as a dangerous enemy who wanted to seize the political power at the expense of Hutus.
 By linking the Rwandan Patriotic Army with the Tutsi political party and ordinary Tutsi citizens, they classified the entire ethnic group as one homogeneous threat to Rwandans.
 The RTLM went further than amplifying ethnic and political division; it also labeled the Tutsi as inyenzi, meaning non-human pests or cockroaches, which must be exterminated.
 Leading up to the genocide, there were 294 instances of the RTLM accusing the Rwandan Patriotic Army of atrocities against the Hutu, along with 252 broadcasts that called for Hutus to kill the Tutsi.
 One such broadcast stated, "Someone must ... make them disappear for good ... to wipe them from human memory ... to exterminate the Tutsi from the surface of the earth."
-By the time the violence began, the young Hutu population had absorbed months of racist propaganda that characterized all Tutsi as dangerous enemies that must be killed before they seized control of the country.
+By the time the violence began, the young Hutu population had absorbed months of propaganda that characterized all Tutsi as dangerous enemies that must be killed before they seized control of the country.
 The RTLM's role in the genocide earned it the nickname "Radio Machete" as it related to their incitement to genocide.
 A 2014 study by Harvard Kennedy School researcher David Yanagizawa-Drott found that approximately 10% of the overall violence during the Rwandan genocide can be attributed to this new radio station.
 Gordon Danning, a researcher with the free speech advocacy group Foundation for Individual Rights in Education questioned the assumption of that paper that media availability correlated with media consumption.